J3RN/blog/content/posts/2021-10-14-elixir-behaviours-vs-protocols.md

 end
 ```

 As you can see, inside each `defimpl String.Chars, for: ...` there must be a `to_string/1` function defined that transforms its given datatype (here, either `Integer` or `Float`) to a string.
+When `String.Chars.to_string/1` is called, it will effectively look at the type of the argument it was passed and call the corresponding implementation.

+A single function that has differing implementations based on which data type is passed is said to exhibit [ad-hoc polymorphism](https://en.wikipedia.org/wiki/Ad_hoc_polymorphism).
+This is commonly contrasted with [parametric polymorphism](https://en.wikipedia.org/wiki/Parametric_polymorphism), where a function can handle different data types but the implementation is the same for all (consider that the single implementation of `Enum.map/2` can handle lists of integers, lists of strings, etc).

 What's even more interesting, though, is that each Elixir struct is considered it's own "type" for the purposes of protocols.
 For fun, let's define our own type: